canonical/charmed-5g/docs/tutorials/mastering.md

 ## 3. Configure VMs for SD-Core Deployment

-This section covers setting up the SSH keys and installation of Juju and MicroK8s on VMs which are going to build up the infrastructure for SD-Core.
+This section covers setting up the SSH keys and installation of necessary tools on the VMs which are going to build up the infrastructure for SD-Core.

 As we are going to be copying files around using ssh, we now will set up a new ssh key on the host running the tutorial:

 ```console
 ssh-keygen -f ~/tutorial_rsa -N ""